- Introduction

 Environmental Considerations

-When selecting glazing systems for curtain wall projects, it is crucial to take into account environmental conditions and the specific site characteristics.
-Prioritizing energy efficiency and sustainability is essential:
+When choosing glazing systems for curtain wall projects, it’s important to think about the environment and the specific features of the site.
+Focusing on energy efficiency and sustainability is a must:

 1. Climate

-In colder climates, insulating glazing units (IGUs) with low-emissivity (low-e) coatings can effectively minimize heat loss, while in warmer areas, they help reduce heat gain.
+In colder areas, using insulating glazing units (IGUs) with low-emissivity (low-e) coatings can help keep heat inside.
+In warmer regions, they work to reduce heat gain.

 2. Orientation